CREATURE FEATURE: Northern Resident Orcas of British Columbia

-Up north, off the shores of mainland BC and the isolated wilds of northern Vancouver Island, you find the Northern Resident orca.
+Up north, off the shores of mainland British Columbia and the isolated wilds of Northern Vancouver Island, you find the Northern Resident Orca.
 In particular, Northern Residents enjoy the waters of Johnstone Strait, where they spend weeks enjoying the summer waters.
-They are a SKA favorite and a frequent sight on our Orca Basecamp and Blackfish Waters tours.
+They are a delight to witness and we often have frequent sightings on our Orca Basecamp and Blackfish Waters tours.

-Though four different orca populations overlap in BC (Northern & Southern Resident, Offshore and Bigg’s/Transient orcas), each population communicates in unique vocalizations and they don’t mate outside their populations.
+Though four different orca populations overlap in British Columbia (Northern & Southern Resident, Offshore and Bigg’s/Transient orcas), each population communicates in unique vocalizations and they don’t mate outside their populations.
 This keeps each population’s traditions, cultures and acoustics within the family.

 Follow Your Mother

 You won’t see Northern Resident orcas migrating south to warmer waters or venturing far offshore.
 In fact, they don’t even leave the nest after they mature.
 Northern Resident killer whales stay with their mothers their entire lives, rarely venturing more than a short distance away.
 Even if the mother dies, the remaining family members stick together in solidarity.
 The role of the mother is so strong for Northern Resident orcas that pods are named after their eldest female and the families are known as “matrilines,” which roughly translates to “follow your mother.”

 Northern Resident killer whales, like their southern counterparts, have unique diets compared to other orcas.
 Both regional resident orca groups (Northern and Southern) forfeit eating marine mammals and other large cetaceans in favor of munching solely on fish—salmon in particular.
 In fact, both Southern and Northern Resident orcas have a selective palate and prefer Chinook salmon (the best and fattiest salmon) over other species, going so far as to hunt for Chinook salmon specifically.